Quess Corp on East Bengal player contracts: All obligations will be met | Goal.com

 Quess Corp on East Bengal player contracts: All obligations will be met

-Quess Corp has given an assurance that all contractual obligations with East Bengal players will be met.
+Quess Corp has assured that all contractual obligations with East Bengal players will be met.

 The Bengaluru-based business service-providing company Quess Corp had stated their intention to end their association with the Kolkata giants East Bengal on May 31, 2020.